Lil Nas X Enters Mental Health Program After Police Battery Charges in LA

-The court's decision highlights the use of mental health diversion programs as alternatives to traditional prosecution in criminal cases.
+The case highlights the use of mental health diversion programs in the legal system for public figures.

 Key Facts